mustafacinar/mustafacinar/README.md

 ## 💼 Job

-I'm working as a Software Engineer in [Doktar Digital Agriculture Solutions](https://doktar.com)
+I'm working as a Software Engineer in [Andromedy Digital Solutions](https://andromedy.com)